Chapter 10: Presentation

 Should an entity present its contract assets and contract liabilities, or other balance sheet accounts related to contracts from customers as separate line items in the balance sheet?

-While the revenue standard does not provide specific guidance on whether entities must present contract assets, contract liabilities, or other balance sheet accounts related to customer contracts (e.g., refund liabilities) as separate line items in the balance sheet, entities should refer to other standards on financial statement presentation to determine if separate presentation is required.
+There is no guidance on whether an entity is required to present its contract assets and contract liabilities, or other balance sheet accounts related to contracts from customers (for example, refund liabilities), as separate line items in the balance sheet.
+Entities should look to other standards on financial statement presentation to determine if separate presentation is necessary.

 Example